devops-ontap/cisco-fso-labs/lab-tasks/appdynamics/appd-api/docs/appd-api-docs.md

 Getting Started
 ==================

-Before you can do work to the Thousand Eyes API, you must perform some manual steps in the GUI:
+Before you can do work to the App Dynamics API, you must perform some manual steps in the GUI:

 Logon to the lab account as an Account Owner
 Select the Gear Icon in the top right corner
 Select Administration